 2. Setup Profiles

 Setting up your social profiles is the first step you’ll take and it’s very important that you do it well.
-(If you need help with this, consider our Social Media Starterkit Package!)
 First of all, you’ll want to make sure all of your information is filled out on your social profiles.
 This means adding your firm’s location, contact information, a link to your website and a brief description of your company and services.
 This ensures that potential clients can find everything about your business in one place.
 You also need to make sure that this information matches across all of your profiles for optimal SEO performance.
 Not only that but people will get frustrated if they encounter inconsistent information.
 It also helps show your attention to detail and transparency, which are paramount characteristics in the financial industry.

 Your social media profiles are helping you build a brand so you also need to make sure the messaging and design elements are the same across all profiles.
 This includes your company name, logo, pictures, color palette and profile photo.
 When clients encounter consistent imagery and branding, it helps build a stronger brand recognition in their mind.

 Strategizing your social media channels doesn’t have to be rocket science.
 There’s plenty of resources out there to research and learn from.
-(However, if you need more help consider our Social Media Strategy Package!)
 It’s important to have a game plan to ensure your social media efforts are maximized.
 Creating your social media strategy combines many different elements but here are some tips to keep in mind:

 - Engage and be present: This means putting out consistent content, liking and commenting on other posts and tagging other influencers.
 By publishing more content, you’ll be earning more time in front of users and they’ll be more likely to gain attention.
 You can also build your brand by tagging industry leaders and sharing or commenting on your posts.
 If they mention you or share your content, that is another great way to get noticed.